PixelOS-AOSP/official_devices/API/instructions/mojito.md

 - Reboot and voila!

 # Dirty Flash / Update
+There will be no loss of data if everything goes well.
+Keep backups incase of any mishap.
+I will not be responsible for any loss of data.
 - Download ROM file to your computer
 - Reboot the device to recovery
 - On your phone [which is in recovery mode], Apply update > Apply from ADB